Adapted from http://businesslibrary.uflib.ufl.edu/industryresearch

 Step 7: Find Market Share Data and Other Industry Statistics

-MarketLine and Statista are both good places to try, as is Stats Canada and Industry Canada <see boxes above and beside>
+Statista is a both good place to try, as is Stats Canada and Industry Canada <see boxes above and beside>

 Step 8: Use financial documents from Leading Companies to Gain Industry Insight